 One of my favourite ways (on top of my Yoga and Qigong practice) of achieving this overall sense of well-being is wrapping my belly up with one of my much-loved ‘Haramaki’ cotton tubes or fleecy Cherishing Womb Wraps.
 If I’m feeling particularly in need of being held and nourished, I sometimes wear both.

 Haramakis (translating literally as ‘belly wrap’) have been used for centuries in Japan.
 The word originally referred to a type of metal armour worn by soldiers in feudal Japan; it later became a tube of fabric, worn by old men around their belly as an unfashionable undergarment.
 More recently, these soft, stretchy tubes have been elevated to a fashion item in Japan, featuring bold designs to be worn on top of clothes.
 But simpler cotton versions are still worn under clothes for their health benefits, covering from the Kidneys to lower back or hips.
-Several different brands now available in the UK – including original Japanese ones (I have a Kokoro Haramaki) and Western variations (I have a Tube by Harry Duley).
+Several different brands now available in the UK – including original Japanese ones (I have a Kokoro Haramaki – see photo above) and Western variations (I have a multicoloured selection of the Tube by Harry Duley – see photo to left).